Noirland/NoirPVP/README.md

 Use /njail addcell to add a jail cell.
 The first jail cell can be populated by as many players as needed, subsequently added cells will all contain a single jailed player.

+Use /nunjail <playername> to cancel the sentence of a player

 Use /setdock to set the "Courthouse dock", the place where players are teleported to when they are put on trial.